DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 If you are a teacher or a salaried teacher trainee, you must also have a [UK National Insurance number](https://www.gov.uk/apply-national-insurance-number).
 You can apply for this once you arrive in England, as long as your visa gives you the right to work and you have a confirmed job.

-Teachers and salaried trainees will receive a single payment from the Department for Education at the end of January 2024.
+Teachers and salaried trainees should receive a single payment from the Department for Education at the end of January 2024.
 Fee-paying trainees will receive a single payment from their provider around the end of their first term of training.
 You will be paid as and when your eligibility requirements have been checked – we cannot guarantee an exact payment date.

 You will not have to justify any expenses or give us receipts or any other evidence of the relocation costs you have incurred.